IrfanJames/CircuitSimulator_SFML/Debug/ReadMe Please !!!.txt

 Controls:
 ---------------------------------------------------------
-0. You can Drag the Background
+0. Drag the View by Pressing Scroll Wheel
 1. Hover Cursor to the Left of the window for ToolBar

 2. Hold(one element) or Selection mode(N) (multiple elements)